 An emission factor is defined as the average emission rate of a given pollutant for a given source, relative to units of activity.
-These are generally derived from measurements made on various sources representative of an emission sector, the concentrations of elements in fuels burnt, or stoichiometric or empirical relationships between emissions and specific activities.
-Examples of emission factors include the amount of NOx emitted from a car per kilometre it travels and the amount of SO2 emitted from a power station per tonne of coal burned.
+These are generally derived from: measurements made on various sources representative of an emission sector; the concentrations of elements in fuels burnt - represented in an emission factor; or, stoichiometric or empirical relationships between emissions and specific activities.
+Examples of emission factors include the amount of NO_x emitted from a car per kilometre it travels and the amount of SO_2 emitted from a power station per tonne of coal burned.

-Activity statistics are obtained from Government statistical sources, such as DUKES and Transport Statistics Great Britain alongside those from organisations such as trade associations and research institutes.
+Activity statistics are obtained from Government statistical sources, such as DUKES12 and Transport Statistics Great Britain13 alongside those from organisations such as trade associations and research institutes.
 For example, the UK Petroleum Industries Association (UKPIA) provides data on the sulphur content of fuels, and the Institute of Grassland and Environmental Research (IGER) provides data on livestock numbers and fertiliser usage.

-Emissions of NOx in 2017 for the NAEI source sectors is presented in Figure 2-1, and a map of the total NOx emissions is shown in Figure 2-4.
-Emission estimates of NOx are in fact compiled in considerably more detail than this.
-The NOx inventory will be used throughout this report as an aide to illustrate the mapping methods used.
+Emissions of NOx in 2018 for the NAEI source sectors is presented in Figure 2-1, and a map of the total NO_X emissions is shown in Figure 2-4.
+Emission estimates of NO_X are in fact compiled in considerably more detail than this.
+The NO_X inventory will be used throughout this report as an aide to illustrate the mapping methods used.

 Figure 2-2 and Figure 2-3 illustrate how the relative contribution of emissions from different sectors varies by pollutant.
-The UK Informative Inventory Report (Richmond, et al., 2019) and Greenhouse Gas Inventory Report (Brown, et al., 2019), provide details of emissions by sector at a national level.
+The UK Informative Inventory Report (Richmond, et al., 2020) and Greenhouse Gas Inventory Report (Brown, et al., 2020), provide details of emissions by sector at a national level.